dikucloud/proj-shipping-maps/README.md

 	</tr>
 </table>

-You do not want small reefs disappearing on a nautical chart!
+You do not want small reefs disappearing off the nautical chart!

 If you are interested in doing this project, send an email to kostas@diku.dk.